-Despite everything we know about the slow working of the Word, the Spirit's own timetable and God's planting and watering promises, we want our churches to grow.
-We live in a growth-oriented society, and, sometimes, even the church gives the impression that success is gauged by numbers.
-We are only being consistent with our culture when you fret about growth.
-The fire in our hearts for the lost only makes the fretting more real.
+Despite everything you know about the slow working of the Word, the Spirit's own timetable and God's planting and watering promises, you want your little church to grow.
+Despite assurances to the contrary, you surely perceive the "five year plan" to be somewhat of a threat!
+You can't be blamed for feeling this way.
+Like the rest of us, you live in a growth-oriented society, and, sometimes, even the church gives the impression that success is gauged by numbers.
+You are only being consistent with your culture when you fret about growth.
+The fire in your heart for the lost only makes the fretting more real.

 "It is required that those who have been given a trust must prove faithful."
-God calls us to faithfully proclaim Christ through the Means of Grace.
+God calls us to faithfully proclaim Christ through the means of grace.
 God calls us to faithfully bring him our worship and to lead others to do the same.
 Faithfulness is faithfulness, whether God grants visible success or whether he does not.
-God has not asked us to grow the Church.
+God has not asked us to grow the church.
 This task he has assumed for himself.
 He has asked us to be faithful and promised that, in his own way, he will be fruitful.

-I submit to you that we can be faithful in both our proclamation and our praise through the vehicle called liturgical worship, a worship style which retains the core of the historic Christian Liturgy, employs the church year and emphasizes the Sacrament.
+I submit to you that we can be faithful in both our proclamation and our praise through the vehicle called liturgical worship, a worship style which retains the core of the historic Christian liturgy, employs the church year and emphasizes the Sacrament.
 I believe this point of view is consistent with that of Luther (whom I have labeled our situational as well as our theological brother), as I have tired to show.
 I do not make liturgical style a law, as Luther did not, but like him I recommend it with what I feel is sound and scriptural logic.
-I also believe that history will show that the Liturgy, carefully prepared and pastorally led, has contributed as much to the growth of disciples inside and outside the Church as anything the Church has ever done.
-This is true, I believe, because the Liturgy showcases that which the Holy Spirit used to make disciples: Word and Sacrament.
+I also believe that history will show that the liturgy, carefully prepared and pastorally led, has contributed as much to the growth of disciples inside and outside the church as anything the church has ever done.
+This is true, I believe, because the liturgy showcases that which the Holy Spirit used to make disciples: Word and Sacrament.
 Harold Senkbeil defends the Lutheran liturgical style like this: